cloudsoldier/kubernetes-trainingbyH/Serving a Simple Website with Nginx.md

 What does this mean?
 listen 80; → Nginx listens on HTTP port 80.

-server_name nginx.hhali-shop.com; → This config is for your domain.
+server_name nginx.cloudsoldier.co.uk; → This config is for your domain.

 root /var/www/html; → Where Nginx looks for files.